rasteri/PiPU/README.md

 PPU + Pi = PiPU.

 The NES itself runs a very simple game ROM which sets up the PPU, handles frame synchronization, sends controller input back to the Pi, and plays music when requested.
-All of this can be easily fit inside a standard NES cartridge enclosure, thanks to the Pi 3A+'s smaller size compared to other Pis.
+All of this can be easily fit inside a standard NES cartridge enclosure, and runs on stock unmodified NESs.

+### Ingredients ###
+* **A donor or reproduction cartridge** - It needs to have pin 56 (PPU /WR), which many cartridges omit.
+I used a CNROM board (Major League Baseball).
+Specialist reproduction boards such as the Repro-X from gametech.us also exist.
+* **Raspberry Pi 3A+** - A Raspberry Pi 3B in a smaller form factor, ideal for our purposes.
+* **SD Card** - At least 2GB in size, to store the Pi's operating system.
+* **FX2LP CY7C68013A USB Development Board** - Available very cheaply on eBay, these are often sold as "logic analyzer" boards.
+* **EEPROM Programmer** - I used the TL866, again available very cheaply on eBay
+* **32K x 8bit Parallel (E)EPROM** - Such as the 28c256.

+### Method ###

 Grab the 0.1 release from here : https://github.com/rasteri/PiPU/releases/download/v0.1/PiPU-v0.1.zip